I5UCC/VRC-ASL_Gestures/README.md

 - GeneralVR (Oculus Touch/WMR/Vive)-Controllers (Left/Right Hand Dominant versions available).

 ### ***Only people who have your avatar shown or Custom animations enabled in Safety-settings are able to see the additional signs.***<br/>
 ### ***The use of this requires basic unity and VRCSDK3 knowledge to modify and upload a VRChat 3.0 Avatar.
-The animations used in this Gesture Controller are made with Pandaa's base, but should work with basically any Avatar but might require small adjustments.***
+The animations used in this Gesture Controller are made with Pandaa's base, but should work with basically any Avatar but might require small adjustments for more complex signs.***

 If there are any questions or suggestions about these Gesture Controller, feel free to create a discussion in this repository or text me directly on Discord. **User: I5UCC#6781**.
 If there are any issues please create an issue!<br/>